ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/add-aws-resources.md

 ## Adding AWS resources to your environment

-Through the [cloud-platform-environments](https://github.com/ministryofjustice/cloud-platform-environments/) repository, you can provision AWS resources for your environments.
+Through the [cloud-platform-environments][env-repo] repository, you can provision AWS resources for your environments.
 This is done using terraform and more specifically, terraform modules we provide for use on the Cloud Platform.

 The documentation for the modules lives in each module's repository and you can find a list of the available ones below.

 ### Available modules

-The updated list of terraform modules provided by the MoJ are available here : [Terraform Module](https://github.com/ministryofjustice/cloud-platform##terraform-modules)
+The updated list of terraform modules provided by the MoJ are available here : [Terraform Modules][tf-modules-list]

 ```
  !!!
 WARNING  !!!